thafaker/flump/README.md

+Hello Visitor,
-This is the repo of my Jekyll Website, JanMontag.de
+this is the repository of my Jekyll Website, https://JanMontag.de

+It is just a *Spielweise* yet, so please be patient.

+Meanwhile you can visit my other Website, https://thahipster.de

 *Sincerely*,
 Jan